rnaksdl/rnaksdl.github.io/readme.md

 This project is in progress.

 ## log
+03/09/2024
+	I've been so busy with school work.
+I'm half way through the CSS course.
+	I realized how messy it can get by having just one css file for multiple pages.
+So I divided them up again.

 02/23/2024
 	I've been adding some more CSS to this!
 	I also added about_me page as a resume page hehe